tweag/python-monorepo-example/content/blog/2022-09-01-unit-test-your-nix-code/index.md

 ### Pythonix

-[Pythonix][pythonix] is Python package that uses Nix internals to evaluate Nix expressions.
+[Pythonix][pythonix] is Python package that uses Nix language internals to evaluate Nix expressions.
 This allows us to use any Python unit testing framework we like to test our Nix code.
 Below we have our `test_isEven.py` file and we will use the same `math.nix` file from before.
 At the time of writing this post, the Pythonix maintainer has archived the project; if this project is meaningful to you, contact them about adopting the project.

 [pythonix]: https://github.com/Mic92/pythonix